tosh2230/stairlight/README.md

 'stairlight.yaml' is for setting up StairLight itself.

-It is responsible for specifying the destination of SQL files to be read, and for specifying the prefix of the mapping file.
+It is responsible for specifying the destination of SQL files to be read, and for specifying the prefix of mapping files.

 SQL files can be read from the following storage.

-- Local file system(with pathlib module)
+- Local file system(with python pathlib module)
 - Google Cloud Storage

 ### mapping.yaml

 'stairlight.yaml' is used to define the correspondence between SQL files and tables.

 The `params` attribute allows you to reflect settings in [jinja](https://jinja.palletsprojects.com/) template variables embedded in SQL files.

-Multiple settings in a SQL file using jinja template will be considered as a query with the number of settings defined.
-If multiple settings are applied to a SQL file using a jinja template, the file will be read as if there were the same number of files as the number of settings.
+If multiple settings are applied to a SQL file using jinja template, the file will be read as if there were the same number of files as the number of settings.

 ## Sub-command and options